bioidiap/bob.learn.tensorflow/doc/user_guide.rst

 provide some examples on how to make the bridge between `bob.db` databases and tensorflow `input_fn`.

-The BioGenerator input pipeline
+The Generator input pipeline
 *******************************

-The :any:`bob.learn.tensorflow.dataset.bio.BioGenerator` class can be used to convert any database of bob (not just bob.bio.base's databases) to a ``tf.data.Dataset`` instance.
+The :any:`bob.learn.tensorflow.dataset.Generator` class can be used to convert any database of bob to a ``tf.data.Dataset`` instance.

 While building the input pipeline, you can manipulate your data in two
 sections: